-- Indicates beneficial ownership of less than 1% of the total outstanding common stock. - (1) Consists of (a) 5,576,166 shares of our common stock issuable upon conversion of our Series B-1 convertible preferred stock, 4,279,068 shares of our common stock issuable upon conversion of our Series C convertible preferred stock, 2,373,643 shares of our common stock issuable upon conversion of our Series C-1 convertible preferred stock, 2,097,490 shares of our common stock issuable upon conversion of our Series E convertible preferred stock beneficially owned by New Enterprise Associates 15, L.P., or NEA 15, and (b) 2,792 shares of our common stock issuable upon conversion of our Series B-1 convertible preferred stock beneficially owned by NEA Ventures 2015, L.P., or NEA Ventures.
-The shares directly held by NEA 15 are indirectly held by NEA Partners 15, L.P., or NEA Partners 15, L.P., or NEA Partners 15, the sole general partner of NEA 15, NEA 15 GP, LLC, or NEA 15 LLC, the sole general partner of NEA Partners 15 and each of the individual managers of NEA 15 LLC.
-The individual managers, or collectively, the managers, of NEA 15 LLC are Forest Baskett, Anthony A. Florence, Jr., Mohamad Makhzoumi, Joshua Makower, Scott D. Sandell and Peter Sonsini.
-The managers share voting and dispositive power with regard to the shares held by NEA Ventures, has sole voting and dispositive power with regard to any shares held by NEA Ventures.
-All indirect owners of the above referenced shares, disclaim beneficial ownership of all applicable shares except to the extent of their actual pecuniary interest in such shares.
-The principal address for NEA 15 and NEA Ventures is c/o New Enterprise Associates, Inc., 1954 Greenspring Drive, Suite 600, Timonium, Maryland 21093. - (2) Maveron General Partner IV LLC, or Maveron IV GP, serves as general partner of MEP IV L.P., Entrepreneurs Fund IV and Associates Fund IV, and possesses shared power to vote and dispose of shares directly owned by MEP IV L.P., Entrepreneurs Fund IV and Associates Fund IV.
-Maveron General Partner V LLC, or Maveron V GP, serves as general partner of MEP V L.P., Entrepreneurs Fund V and Associates Fund V. Dan Levitan, Pete McCormick and Clayton Lewis are managing members of Maveron IV GP.
-Dan Levitan, Pete McCormick, Clayton Lewis, Jason Stoffer, and David Wu are managing members of Maveron IV GP.
-Maveron IV GP (with respect to the shares held directly by MEP IV L.P., Entrepreneurs Fund IV) and Associates Fund IV) and Maveron V GP (with respect to the shares held directly by MEP IV L.P., Entrepreneurs Fund IV and Associates Fund IV).
-Entrepreneurs Fund IV and Associates Fund IV, MEP V L.P., Entrepreneurs Fund V and Associates Fund V, except to the extent of its pecuniary interest therein.
+Indicates beneficial ownership of less than 1% of the total outstanding common stock.

+(1) Consists of (a) 1,858,716 shares of our common stock issuable upon conversion of our Series B-1 convertible preferred stock, 1,426,354 shares of our common stock issuable upon conversion of our Series C convertible preferred stock, 791,214 shares of our common stock issuable upon conversion of our Series C-1 convertible preferred stock, 699,163 shares of our common stock issuable upon conversion of our Series E convertible preferred stock beneficially owned by New Enterprise Associates 15, L.P., or NEA 15, and (b) 927 shares of our common stock issuable upon conversion of our Series B-1 convertible preferred stock beneficially owned by New Enterprise Associates 15, L.P., or NEA Ventures.
+The shares directly held by NEA 15 are indirectly held by NEA Partners 15, L.P., or Olectively, the managers, of NEA 15 GP, LLC, or NEA 15 LLC, the sole general partner of NEA Partners 15 and each of the individual managers of NEA 15 LLC.
+The individual managers, or collectively, the managers, of NEA 15 LLC, are Forest Baskett, Anthony A. Florence, Jr., Mohamad Makhzoumi, Joshua Makower, Scott D. Sandell and Peter Sonsini.
+The managers share voting and dispositive power with regard to the shares held by NEA Ventures.
+Mr. Seawell, a member of our board of directors, has no dispositive power with regard to any shares held by NEA 15 and NEA Ventures.
+Dr. Makower, a member of our board of directors, has no dispositive power with regard to any shares held by NEA 15 and NEA Ventures is c/o New Enterprise Associates, Inc., 1954 Greenspring Drive, Suite 600, Timonium, Maryland 21093.

+(2) Maveron General Partner IV LLC, or Maveron IV GP, serves as general partner of MEP IV L.P., Entrepreneurs Fund IV and Associates Fund IV, and possesses shared power to vote and dispose of shares directly owned by MEP IV L.P., Entrepreneurs Fund IV and Associates Fund IV.
+Maveron General Partner V LLC, or Maveron V GP, serves as general partner of MEP V L.P., Entrepreneurs Fund V, and Associates Fund V. Maveron General Partner V LLC, or Maveron V GP, serves as general partner of MEP V L.P., Entrepreneurs Fund V, and Associates Fund V, and possesses shared power to vote and dispose of shares directly owned by MEP V L.P., Entrepreneurs Fund V and Associates Fund V and Associates Fund V. Dan Levitan, Pete McCormick, and Clayton Lewis are managing members of Maveron IV GP.
+Dan Levitan, Pete McCormick, Jason Stoffer, and David Wu are managing members of Maveron IV GP (with respect to the shares held directly by MEP IV L.P., Entrepreneurs Fund IV) and Associates Fund IV) and Maveron V GP (with respect to the shares held directly by MEP IV L.P., Entrepreneurs Fund IV and Associates Fund V) disclaim beneficial ownership of shares held directly by MEP IV L.P., Entrepreneurs Fund IV, MEP IV L.P., Entrepreneurs Fund IV, MEP V L.P., Entrepreneurs Fund V and Associates Fund V, except to the extent of its pecuniary interest therein.